Sports Vehicles

 weight -

-The 2009 Ford Focus RS is being developed by a small team of dedicated engineers, under the direction of Jost Capito, Ford of Europe’s Vehicle Line Director for Performance Vehicles.
+The second generation Ford Focus RS was developed by a small team of dedicated engineers, under the direction of Jost Capito, Ford of Europe's Vehicle Line Director for Performance Vehicles.

 Capito said of the car: "We want the new Focus RS to be a serious high performance car – as much a car for driving enthusiasts as the one before it and classic Ford RS models of the past.
 We’re staying true to the core RS principles of an exciting, yet affordable performance road car you can live with every day."